Sva5726/BMMB-852/Assignment 8/Assigment 8.md

 992 + 0 with mate mapped to a different chr (mapQ>=5)
 ```

+82.79% reads were sucessfully mapped to reference genome.
+This indicates that the reads are high quality sequencing data.

 ## IGV analysis
 ![ !alt text](<![![![Screenshot 2024-10-28 at 4 41 02 PM](https://github.com/user-attachments/assets/882900bd-fb02-4a6d-a5fc-c0adb8742ffe)